ZubairKh/rn-senior-dev-challenge/README.md

 - Authenticates users with a simple login flow
 - Fetches and displays weather data from an external API
-- Provides health activity recommendations based on weather conditions
-- Allows users to sort and filter recommendations
+- Allows users to sort and filter

 ## Technical Requirements